Skip to main content

 Am I misquoting the late Robredo?
 As a businessman, Robredo would understand it more than I would.
 I may not have voted for the wife but I do admire the husband.
 With his expertise in industrial management, I believe that his quote can be applied to anyone.
 I wonder if his books on operations management are still there.
 If not, I might as well buy the latest edition instead of relying on an out-of-print edition

-There's operations management taught during my MBA days and my BSBA days.
-Each and every lesson talks about identifying the bottlenecks and correcting them.
+Operations management was taught during my MBA and BSBA days.
+Each lesson discussed identifying bottlenecks and correcting them.
 For example, one must identify what has caused a poor production process and rectify the whole process.
 The whole process is governed by a system.
 Any good manager will think more than just correcting the flaw.
-We need a good operations manager which is necessary.
+We need a good operations manager, which is necessary.
 However, we also need a system that will force people to do good.

 Take a look at the components of operations management.
 Each one of them is a crucial component for success.
 It's not just costs and controls.
 It's not just requirements.
 It's not just control of input-output and resources.
 It's also about overseeing, planning, and strategy.
 That means a good system is focused on making all these areas work as a whole.